 If you want your audience’s attention and retain it throughout the presentation, then make sure to use impactful visuals to your advantage.

 Millennials grew up alongside the rise of technology, meaning they are averse to low-quality, low-tech visuals.
-Ditch clip arts and walls of texts and instead, focus on using compelling graphics that accurately represent what you’re saying.
+Ditch clip arts and walls of texts and instead, focus on creating a custom pitch deck with compelling graphics that accurately represent what you’re saying.

 It’s important to know how millennials think and thrive in today’s digital world because not only are they becoming important assets in the workplace, but they’re next in line to run it.
 So, instead of doing it the old-fashioned way—handing out 20-page reports and using clip art as well as WordArt—make sure that you maximize the use of custom pitch decks.